Yob (band)

-Yob (stylized as YOB) is an American doom metal band from Eugene, Oregon, composed of singer/guitarist Mike Scheidt, bassist Aaron Rieseberg, and drummer Travis Foster.
+Yob (stylized as YOB) is an American doom metal band from Eugene, Oregon, composed of singer/guitarist Michael Scheidt, bassist Aaron Rieseberg and drummer Dave French.
 Their most recent studio album Our Raw Heart was released in June 2018.

 History

 Beginnings (1996–2006)

 Before founding YOB, Scheidt had been a bass guitarist with the hardcore bands Chemikill, Dirty Sanchez, and H.C.
 Minds.
 Scheidt switched to guitar and vocals and founded YOB in 1996 with bassist Lowell Iles and drummer Greg Ocon.
 The band's self-titled demo was submitted to Stonerrock.com in 1999.
 In 2001, YOB recorded its first full-length record for 12th Records in Spokane, Washington, entitled Elaborations of Carbon.
 By this time, Isamu Sato (of the bands H.C.
 Minds and Thrombus) had joined on bass and drummer Gabe Morley (of the bands Fingertrap and Lightweight) had joined on drums.

 In 2002, YOB secured a recording contract with Abstract Sounds.
 Their first album for this label, Catharsis, had stronger production and three songs lasting 50 minutes.
 After its release, drummer Morley was replaced by Travis Foster.
 YOB's third full-length release, The Illusion of Motion, was released on Metal Blade Records in 2004, and their fourth album The Unreal Never Lived was released by Metal Blade in 2005.

 Scheidt announced in a press release on January 10, 2006, that YOB was disbanding after almost ten years.
 Foster and Sato had departed six months previously and then Scheidt decided to end the band.
 At the same time, he also announced that he had been working with a new band called Middian.